azurenoops/terraform-azurerm-overlays-virtual-machine/README.md

   private_ip_address_allocation_type = "Static" # Static or Dynamic
   private_ip_address                 = ["10.0.1.36", "10.0.1.37"]

-  # Network Seurity group port definitions for each Virtual Machine
+  # Network Security group port definitions for each Virtual Machine
   # NSG association for all network interfaces to be added automatically.
   # If 'existing_network_security_group_name' is supplied, the module will use the existing NSG.
   nsg_inbound_rules = [